 Aging Canadian baby boomers are increasingly in the sweet spot for financial planners and eldercare professionals.
-At last week’s National Elder Planning Issues Conference in Niagara Falls, founding faculty member Peter Wouters and a director of Empire Life Investments told the audience it needs to rethink retirement and its relevance to their practices.
+Peter Wouters, a director of Empire Life Investments, says the industry needs to rethink retirement and its relevance to its practices.

-Wouters described a “silver tsunami” of leading-edge boomers that started turning 65 four years ago.
-Now the eldest members of that cohort start turning 70 next year; indeed 12,500 North Americans turn 50 every day or one every seven seconds.
+Wouters describes a “silver tsunami” of leading-edge boomers who started turning 70 two years ago; indeed, 12,500 North Americans turn 50 every day—one every seven seconds.

-He reminded advisors their customers may know what they’re retiring from, but many have only a vague idea of what they’re retiring to.
+He reminds advisors their customers know what they’re retiring from, but many have only a vague idea of what they’re retiring to.

-When the industry interviews pre-retirees they think they will miss the money once they retire but in practice, retirees miss the social interaction; hence many “unretire” or launch encore careers.
+When the industry interviews pre-retirees, they think they will miss the money once they retire, but in practice, most retirees miss the social interaction; many end up “unretiring” or launching encore careers.

-And advisors are aging right along with their customers: Wouters pointed out the average age of an advisor in Canada is now 58.
-Most of their clients have not tried to redefine who they are going to be next so many return to work, which is how they identify themselves to others.
+And advisors are aging right along with their customers: Wouters points out that the average age of an advisor in Canada is now 58.
+Most of their clients have not tried to redefine who they’re going to be next, so many return to work, which is how they identify themselves to others.
 This is one reason most advisors themselves don’t retire.

 This uncertainty presents a planning opportunity for professionals prepared to focus on this cohort.
 56% need help understanding what investments will best suit their needs; 53% want to know how retirement portfolios will react in certain markets; 53% need assistance adjusting portfolios for how they will react in certain markets; and 51% need help deciding how much they will require in retirement.

-Elders want to be treated holistically, and need someone to pull it all together and make sense of all the plans, products, documentation and surrounding issues.
+Elders want to be treated holistically, and they need someone to pull it all together and make sense of the plans, products, documentation and surrounding issues.

-More than one speaker mentioned there is a big difference between wealth acccumuation and de-accumuation, also known as decumulation.
-As Wouters put it, when you’re a pre retiree still in the workforce, investment income is merely nuisance income that has to be reinvested and taxes paid on it annually.
+There is a big difference between wealth accumulation and de-accumulation, also known as decumulation.
+As Wouters puts it, when you’re a pre-retiree still in the workforce, investment income is merely nuisance income that you have to reinvest and pay taxes paid on annually.
 But in decumulation, it becomes one of several important income sources, along with two sets of CPP, two sets of OAS, LIRAs, RRSPs, segregated funds etc., all taxed and reported differently.
 The challenge is to replicate the income from multiple sources that previously may have come from just one or two streams of employment income.

-Most investors would give up 100 or 200 basis points of annual return in exchange for regular meaningful contact with an advisor, Wouters said.
+Most investors would give up 100 or 200 basis points of annual return in exchange for regular, meaningful contact with an advisor, Wouters says.
 “That says regular contact is more important than shooting the lights out on performance, which in their heads they know is not sustainable.”

-Nathan Kupusa, president of Solutions for Aging, said advisors need to “seniorize” their practices because their clients have also changed.
-Most financial advisors are generalists focused on life events earlier in the life cycle: career job, marriage, first home, children paying down debt and building savings.
+Nathan Kupusa, president of Solutions for Aging, says advisors need to “seniorize” their practices because their clients have also changed.
+Most financial advisors are generalists focused on life events earlier in the life cycle: career, marriage, first home, children, paying down debt and building savings.

 But they’re less equipped to deal with the life events of the elderly, including eight stages of retirement, health issues, loss of independence and mental capacity, and family issues like the empty nest and the sandwich generation.
 Expertise is also needed on fraud prevention, housing, end-of-life issues and funeral arrangements.

-Kupusa’s own practice is designed for seniors, with appropriate office space with accessible parking and mobility, no background noise, and the need for soft skills like patience, empathy and listening.
+Kupusa’s own practice is designed for seniors, with appropriate office space featuring accessible parking and mobility, no background noise and soft skills like patience, empathy and listening.

 Health care costs are approaching $216 billion a year in Canada, while they make up 42% of Ontario’s annual budget, a figure expected to rise to 50%.
 “Government funds are drained and changes are coming.”